Royal Households of the United Kingdom: Household of the Duke and Duchess of Edinburgh

-The Household of the Duke and Duchess of Edinburgh provides administrative support to the Duke of Edinburgh, youngest brother of the King, and to his wife, the Duchess of Edinburgh.
+The Household of the Duke and Duchess of Edinburgh provides administrative support to the Prince Edward, Duke of Edinburgh, youngest brother of the King, and to his wife, the Duchess of Edinburgh.
 While their private residence is Bagshot Park, their office, headed by the private secretary, is based at Buckingham Palace.

+Private Secretary and Equerry to the Prince Edward

-In 1980 of Sqn Ldr Adam Wise was appointed to assist the Prince with his work – although he still shared staff with the Queen and Prince Andrew.
-In 1983, Wise was promoted to wing commander and appointed Private Secretary to Princes Edward and Andrew, severing his link with The Royal Household.
-He left in 1987, when Lt Col. Sean O'Dwyer was appointed – also jointly with Prince Andrew.
+In 1980 Sqn Ldr Adam Wise was appointed to assist the Prince with his work – although he still shared staff with the Queen and Prince Andrew.
+In 1983, Wise was appointed Private Secretary and Equerry to the Princes Edward and Andrew.
+When he stepped down in 1987, Lt Col. Sean O'Dwyer was appointed – also jointly with Prince Andrew.